So you want an internship? Crack the online application form

 - Some applicants shoot themselves in the foot by not bothering to answer these questions – yes, really – so you’re one step ahead just by giving them a go.

 - Likewise, some applicants let themselves down by not reading the question properly (for example, not answering both parts of a two-part question).
-Again, you can score an easy win over the competition by making sure you understand what is being asked.
+Again, you can score an easy win over the competition by making sure you understand what is being asked and doing it.

-- For most questions you can draw on any aspect of your life – you don’t need an example from the industry you’re applying to.
+- For most questions you can draw on any aspect of your life (see below) – you don’t need an example from the industry you’re applying to.

 Examples to use in your internship application